Hanawh/Computing-Intelligence/README.md

 # Computing-Intelligence

-The Assignment of Computing Intellgence class in XMU
+The Assignments of Computing Intellgence class in XMU

 ## Assignment 1 : 分油问题